 I have a four-year-old who has been working on learning the alphabet.
 This pipe cleaner and straw names and letters activity was aimed to help him work on familiarity with the alphabet, recognizing and spelling his name, and fine motor skills.

 He also was able to work on his cutting skills, which was his favorite part of the experience.
 If you are looking for more fun and engaging ideas to teach kids their letters, you’ll want to check out my textured alphabet craft and these great alphabet learning printables.

-This fun learning activity is perfect for kids age preschool and kindergarten.
-It great to find fun ways to help them explore their letters and work on the fine motor skills.
+This fun learning activity is perfect for kids aged between preschool and kindergarten.
+It is great to find fun ways to help them explore their letters and work on their fine motor skills.
 For more ideas on developing fine motor skills, visit this link with 50+ activities.